Dans-labs/swh-docs/docs/research_manual.md

 1. Click on the dot with your initials on the top right of the form
 2. From the drop-down menu choose "Submissions"
-3. Select a saved from from the "Saved Forms" table
+3. Select a saved from the "Saved Forms" table

 ## Submit Data button
 Deposits your form data if validation succeeds.